stummjr/doc.scrapinghub.com/addons.rst

 Allows the bot to crawl the target site with more caution, by dynamically adjusting request concurrency and delay according to the site lag and user control parameters.
 For details see `Scrapy Autothrottle`_ documentation.

-This addon is loaded by default in every Dash project.
+This addon is loaded by default in every project.
 The basic settings controlling its behaviour are:

 * ``CONCURRENT_REQUESTS_PER_DOMAIN`` - limits the maximum number of concurrent requests sent to the same host domain (default value is ``8``)
 * ``DOWNLOAD_DELAY`` - limits the minimum download delay (in seconds) between each burst of requests (default value is ``0``)